Stand by Me (Ben E. King song): 2010s

+Tracy Chapman performed the song live in 2015 in the final season of Late Show with David Letterman at Letterman's request.
+The critical and popular response was very positive, with James Christopher Monger of AllMusic praising Chapman's "emotionally pitch-perfect, spotlight-stealing rendition" of the song.
+Monger further said:With just her voice and an electric guitar, she managed to simultaneously bring the house down and build it back up again, which is no small feat, even for an artist who has proven herself time and again to be a powerful yet always benevolent force of nature.
+A recording of that live performance was released as the final track of Chapman's Greatest Hits the same year.

 Florence and the Machine recorded the song for the soundtrack and trailer of Final Fantasy XV in 2016.
-The band released its EP Songs from Final Fantasy XV on August 12, 2016, containing the band's remake.
-The cover peaked at number fifteen on the Billboard Hot Rock Singles in December 2016.
-In February 2017, voice actors of Final Fantasy XV Ray Chase (Noctis), Adam Croasdell (Ignis), Robbie Daymond (Prompto), and Max Mittelman (Tredd Furia of the 2016 film Kingsglaive: Final Fantasy XV) performed King's song all together while streaming their FFXV playthrough in a Twitch livestream video, viewed by almost 800 users.
+The band released its EP Songs from Final Fantasy XV on August 12, containing the band's remake.
+The cover peaked at number fifteen on the Billboard Hot Rock Singles in December.

 Skylar Grey recorded the song which appeared for a Budweiser commercial for Super Bowl LII, with proceeds for the song to go to the American Red Cross.

 The Kingdom Choir performed the song at the wedding of Prince Harry and Meghan Markle on May 19, 2018.
 Their version debuted and peaked at number one on the Billboard Hot Gospel Songs chart on the week ending June 2, 2018.
 It also entered the UK Singles Chart and peaked at number 94 on its first and only week, the week of May 25–31, 2018.
 It is included in their debut album, Stand by Me, released later that year.

 2020s

 On October 24, 2021, Snoop Dogg performed the song alongside the audience at a Big Night Live concert in Boston as a tribute to his mother Beverly Tate, who died at age 70 earlier on the same night.

+Singer-songwriter Stephen Wilson Jr. played a version of the song during his performance at Live at the Print Shop.